rweigel/phys260/RL_Circuits/RL_Circuits.md

    \vspace{3em}
    \fi

-5. What will be the value of the circuit current one time constant (that is, at $t=\tau$) after the switch is closed?
+5. What is the value of the circuit current one time constant (that is, at $t=\tau$) after the switch is closed?

    \ifsolutions
    {\bf Answer}: At time $t = \tau$,